Yilong-Yang/masonry-synthetic-pipeline/README.md

 # Masonry Synthetic Pipeline

+Updates 09/06/2026: We are preparing the newly updated and additional code and data for the revised manuscript.

 This repository contains the implementation of the automated pipeline proposed in **_An Automated Pipeline for Synthetic Data Generation to Evaluate Segmentation and Deformation Monitoring Algorithms for Masonry Structures_**.

 This repository is organized as a collection of independent modules.